Fire Explorer Program

 When we meet

-On August 25, 2017, our Maple Grove Explorer Post competed at the Governor's Fire Prevention Day competition at the Minnesota State Fair.
+On August 25, 2017, the Maple Grove Explorer Post competed at the Governor's Fire Prevention Day competition at the Minnesota State Fair.
 Post Number 3777 placed third out of 29 teams.
 Explorers from Minnesota, Iowa, and Wisconsin performed in eight different events, including CPR and AED, combat relay, spinal immobilization, room search with rescue, ladder raise, Firefighter I written test, gear donning, and a public education presentation in fire prevention.
 Each of these events is individually scored and the combined scores are then tallied, allowing a ranking from the whole competition.
-The Explorers did fantastic in these events, some of which they achieved perfect scores in.
+The explorers did fantastic in these events -- some of which they achieved perfect scores in.

-One Maple Grove Explorer also placed third in gear donning out of all the Explorers present, with a time of 48 seconds; firefighters are required to do this in under 2 minutes.
+One Maple Grove Explorer also placed third in gear donning out of all the explorers present with a time of 48 seconds.
+Firefighters are required to do this in under two minutes.

-Maple Grove's Explorer post has two members who are currently working through the hiring process for the Maple Grove Fire-Rescue Department (MGFD).
-Both of these Explorers were able to train with the fire academy organized by the MGFD to become state certified as firefighters.
+Maple Grove's Explorer Post has two members who are currently working through the hiring process for the Maple Grove Fire-Rescue Department (MGFD).
+They were able to train with the fire academy organized by the MGFD to become state certified as firefighters.

 - Classroom training in Firefighter I and II, First Responder, Hazmat Ops.